The So So Glos: History

 Their 7-inch EP Low Back Chain Shift was released in fall 2010, and they promoted it on the road in North America with Matt & Kim and the Futureheads.

 The band's second full-length studio album, Blowout, was released independently on April 23, 2013 via their own Shea Stadium Records.
 Their most acclaimed release yet, Blowout received inclusions on the Top 50 Albums of 2013 lists for Rolling Stone and Consequence of Sound.
 The band toured in support of the album over the subsequent year with Titus Andronicus, Desaparecidos, Diarrhea Planet, and Say Anything.
 They opened for Stiff Little Fingers and The Hold Steady on their U.K. & European tour in October 2016.

-The So So Glos released their latest and third full-length studio album Kamikaze on May 20, 2016.
-The album was released by their record label, Shea Stadium Records, and Votiv, and was met with a positive reception from critics.
-In January, 2017 the So So Glos joined a 9-date US tour opening for Bash & Pop.
+The So So Glos released their latest and fourth full-length studio album Kamikaze on May 20, 2016.
+The album was recorded by John Reis (Hot Snakes, Drive Like Jehu) and released by their record label, Shea Stadium Records, and Votiv, and was met with a positive reception from critics.
+In December, 2022 the So So Glos released "This Could Be Christmas" which features Spider Stacy of The Pogues.